 The brown belt is a belt that can be considered expert level in jiu-jitsu.
 Brown belt individuals should master the leglocks and also be able to perform both with Gi and NO-GI.
 A brown belt can usually be achieved after 5 to 7 years of training.

 – Completion period: 1 year or more

 The black belt is the highest ranked belt awarded to members as a certificate of completion at Tri-force Jiu-Jitsu Academy.
-Mastery of the following two areas to a high level is required; all of the Tri-force curriculums and tactical proficiency in competition.
 The black belt is generally achieved after 8 to 10 years of training.

 Grey belt (4 to 15 years old)

 Green belt (13 to 15 years old)